★★ Join our fixed departure treks, and get discounts! ★★

 You want to make sure that you have all of your paperwork done well in advance so that you do not experience last-minute complications that could ruin your climb.

-Aone Trek is ready to guide you for your perfect Island Peak Climb adventure planning.
-You can simply mail us or message us on WhatsApp and we will soon follow you up.
+Aone Trek is ready to guide you for your perfect Island Peak Climb adventure.
+You can simply mail us or message us on WhatsApp, and we will soon follow up.

 Also, developing a detailed itinerary is key for a successful climb.
 This will cover your travel requirements, acclimatization days, and trekking timelines.
-The standard schedule is a few days of trekking into base camp and then the climb begins.
-Not only does this gradual ascend help your body acclimate to the altitude, but it will also give you a chance to take in the beautiful scenery.
-You can opt for engaging local guides or go on a guided tour, mostly they provide the utmost knowledge regarding the region and culture.
+The standard schedule is a few days of trekking into base camp, and then the climb begins.
+Not only does this gradual ascent help your body acclimate to the altitude, but it will also give you a chance to take in the beautiful scenery.
+You can opt for engaging local guides or go on a guided tour; they mostly provide the utmost knowledge regarding the region and culture.

 Island Peak Climb Cost Breakdown